Not-Cyrus/GoGuardian/README.md

 so basically just give it admin it's easier

-put your token in the config.json file where it says "Bot Token"
+you can either put your token in Configs.json (to save it) or enter it when it asks (wont save)

-to use chat commands firstly put your user id `WhitelistedIDs":["here"]` in the config.json file

-to change the threshold/timeout (amount (threshold) of times they can break a protection setting in x amount of seconds)
+Ask the server owner to whitelist you (gwhitelist @user) *if you are the server owner you do not have to whitelist yourself but you can*

 # Command help: